Believe it or not, YouTube isn’t just for gamers or makeup gurus.

 A great way to hold yourself accountable to consistency on your YouTube channel, and then cross-promoting it, is to create appropriate hashtags related to the day of the week and the topic of the video.
 So maybe it’s “#tacotuesday” if you’re doing food videos, or “#fashionfriday” if you’re covering lifestyle and fashion trends.

 Another way to stay consistent is with your brand messaging across all your channels.
 So if you’re promoting your newest YouTube video on your Twitter account, maybe you always use the same Canva template to announce it but switch up the background color and title of the video.
+Canva has a series of easily customizable templates in different colors like the below series you can repurpose and use time and time again.

 When thinking about strategies to promote your YouTube channel across social media, getting involved with another company, especially one in the same arena, is probably the last thing on your mind.
 But there’s a popular saying that “you catch more flies with honey than you do with vinegar.”